 Register User

 The Register User endpoint lets you create new WordPress users programmatically via the REST API.
-This is useful for headless registration forms, mobile app sign-ups, or any external system that needs to provision WordPress accounts without going through the standard WordPress UI.
+Useful for headless registration forms, mobile app sign-ups, or any external system that needs to provision WordPress accounts without going through the standard WordPress UI.

 Registration is disabled by default.
-Enable it in the plugin settings before use.
+Enable it in Settings → Simple JWT Login → Register User.

 Endpoint